untillpro/godif/README.md

   - `godif.ProvideKeyValue(&MyMap, "key1", 2)`
   - `godif.ProvideKeyValue(&MyMap, "key1", []int{3, 4})`
 - Resolve: `godif.ResolveAll()`
+  - Non-assignable var provided on `ProvideKeyValue()` call -> error, further validation is skipped
   - Data provided but not implemented -> error
   - Use `godif.Provide()` if implemented manually -> error
   - If implementation provided
     - Multiple implementations -> error
     - Slice of incompatible element type -> error
-  - Non-assignable var provided on `ProvideKeyValue()` call -> error, further validation is skipped
+  - Data and implementation are provided but implementation is not required -> error (target map will be nil)

 ## Provide slice element

 - Declare: `var MySlice []string`
-- Require skipped, no error
-- Implement
+- Require: `Require(&MySlice)`
+- Implementation for slices is not neccessary but possible:
   - Manually: `MySlice = []string{}`
   - Provide implementation: `godif.Provide(&MySlice, []string{})`
 - Add initial data if needed: `MySlice = append(MySlice, 42)`